-Freeway monitoring results, provided by Caltrans District 12, are located in Appendix A. Caltrans is responsible for monitoring freeway performance and addressing any deficiencies on State-operated facilities.
+Caltrans District 12 publishes quarterly mobility performance results which are located in Appendix A. Caltrans is responsible for monitoring freeway performance and addressing any deficiencies on state-operated facilities.
 Caltrans' responsibilities include, but are not limited to:

-- A. Evaluating current conditions and identifying deficiencies. - B. Developing plans and strategies to address deficiencies. - C. Evaluating development projects of local and regional significance to determine whether they will impact the State transportation system and, if so, working with lead agencies to develop potential mitigation measures.
+- A. Evaluating current conditions and identifying deficiencies. - B. Developing plans and strategies to address deficiencies. - C. Evaluating development projects of local and regional significance to determine whether they will impact the state transportation system and, if so, working with lead agencies to develop potential mitigation measures.

-For the State transportation system, Caltrans does not use CMP thresholds and analysis methodologies to determine if significant impacts occur under CEQA.
-Their specific focus is on maintaining the safety of State highways.
+For the state transportation system, Caltrans does not use CMP thresholds and analysis methodologies to determine if significant impacts occur under CEQA.
+Their specific focus is on maintaining the safety of state highways.
 As such, their performance measures tend to focus upon freeway segment/ramps, ramp metering operations, queue lengths, and signal operations (timing, phasing, and system/series progression) metrics.

-Local agencies are encouraged to coordinate with the Caltrans Local Development/ Intergovernmental Review Branch early in the development process to determine what methodologies and thresholds of significance should be used to identify impacts to the State transportation system.
-During the development of the Orange County CMP, OCTA works with Caltrans to obtain necessary freeway and state-controlled intersection data, as well as notifying Caltrans of any deficiencies on State facilities.
+Local agencies are encouraged to coordinate with the Caltrans Local Development Review Branch early in the development process to determine what methodologies and thresholds of significance should be used to identify impacts to the State transportation system.